-In matches in Women's Section 1 and Women's Junior League other than in the last scheduled over of an innings, the penalty for a wide shall be 1 run and only the first two wides shall result in an extra delivery (ie: there shall be a maximum of 8 deliveries in any over).
+11. In matches in Women's Section One other than in the last scheduled over of an innings, the penalty for a wide shall be 1 run and only the first two wides shall result in an extra delivery (ie: there shall be a maximum of 8 deliveries in any over).
 In the last scheduled over of an innings the penalty for a wide shall be 1 run and any delivery deemed to be wide will result in an extra delivery being bowled.